ScazLab/ros_speech2text/README.md

 Make sure you have pip installed, for Python2 the command is: `sudo apt install python-pip`

+If you upgrade your version of pip you may see an error when trying to use pip about the line `from pip import main`.
+I was able to get rid of this error by changing the line `from pip import main` to `from pip._internal import main` in the file `usr/bin/pip`.

 You may also run into some problems with `pip` if you are starting from scratch (i.e. fresh installation of Ubuntu 16.04).
 One error I (Nick) got a bunch was `AttributeError: 'module' object has no attribute 'SSL_ST_INIT'`.
 To fix this, just run `sudo python -m easy_install --upgrade pyOpenSSL` and it should be fine.

 For most all other warnings and errors, you should be able to just do something like `sudo pip install [name] --upgrade`.